 Even in occupations like sales, which are often thought of as being predominantly extrovert-centric, extroverts aren't necessarily the most effective employees.
 If you're not convinced of this, Adam Grant published a fascinating research report on this subject.

 The loudest person in the room isn't always the smartest person in the room, and the most skillful speaker doesn't necessarily have the best ideas.

-This is far from a condemnation of extraverts -- quite the opposite.
-By working together and recognizing the strength in their differences, a team of introverts and extraverts can amplify those strengths, and compensate for any weaknesses.
+This is far from a condemnation of extroverts — quite the opposite.
+By working together and recognizing the strength in their differences, a team of introverts and extroverts can amplify those strengths, and compensate for any weaknesses.

 Much like Voltron, your team's strength lies in its diversity.

-The key takeaway here is that introverts and extraverts both make valuable contributions to your organization on a daily basis, but introverts don't always get the credit they deserve.
-It's crucial to ensure that both introverts and extraverts are recognized equally.
+The key takeaway here is that introverts and extroverts both make valuable contributions to your organization on a daily basis, but introverts don't always get the credit they deserve.
+It's crucial to ensure that both introverts and extroverts are recognized equally.

-Much of the literature available focuses on 'fixing' introverts, and helping them stand out in an extravert-dominated organization.
+Much of the literature available focuses on 'fixing' introverts, and helping them stand out in an extrovert-dominated organization.

 This is helpful in the way that teaching a left-handed person to write with their right hand is.
 It's a solution; it's just not a great solution.
 In many cases, this is the best way an introvert can hope to earn recognition for their achievements.

 This doesn't have to be the way your organization operates though.
 You can give introverts the advantage of focusing their mental energy on the task at hand, rather than publicity.